Well, Hey there!

 Because I can’t pay the mortgage with your products, I rarely accept products as compensation, no matter how amazing they are.
 I’m a firm believer that everyone should be paid a fair wage, and that includes me.

-I’m available for speaking engagements with expertise in cooking and baking, recipe development and writing, food writing, military family affairs, disabilities, racism, gender inequality, and parenting.
+I’m available for podcast interviews, speaking engagements, or editorial collaborations with expertise in cooking and baking, recipe development and writing, food writing, military family affairs, disabilities, and racism, gender inequality.
 Feel free to contact me about my rates for speaking at your next engagement.

 Classes, be they a girl’s night in or a corporate affair, are my specialty.
 Let me know your goals, and I will design a cooking, baking, or cocktail-making class tailored to your event.